 Stop Dog Theft

-According to Dog Lost, the UK’s largest lost and found dog service, it is estimated dog thefts have risen by 250 per cent, with criminal gangs involved.
-In March police and crime commissioner, Katy Bourne, found that more than 80,000 of 125,000 people surveyed said they are more fearful of taking their pet for a walk in the daytime.
+In March 2021 police and crime commissioner, Katy Bourne, found that more than 80,000 of 125,000 people surveyed said they are more fearful of taking their pet for a walk in the daytime.
 More than 27,000 of those surveyed also said they knew someone whose dog had been stolen in the past year.

 There is very little data about how widespread dog theft is currently, or what happens when a dog thief is caught.
 Under the Theft Act of 1968, stealing a dog is a crime.
 However, dogs are classified as personal property in the U.K. The severity of the sentence depends on the value of the dog.
 Under current laws, dog thieves receive a maximum of seven years in prison.
 Sussex Police now add a flag to crime reports if they include a pet, so that officers can track how many cases they receive, a practice Bourne said should be repeated across the UK.

 How are dogs being stolen?

 Thieves use many tactics and are becoming more aggressive.
 Knowing how they operate will help to keep your pets safe.
 They are stolen from gardens, vehicles, outside premises and when out of sight running off the lead.